-2020 has been a tough year.
+2020 has been a tough year to increase customer satisfaction.
 We have seen crises on so many fronts: wildfires, a contentious political climate, the coronavirus pandemic, and a global economic crisis.
 Many of us are tired of lockdowns and travel restrictions.
 We are all ready to see our friends face-to-face and to hug our extended family members again.
 A few of us have lost love ones in a time when we can’t even travel to pay our proper respects.
 All of these crises have touched me in 2020.
 I know I am not alone.

 Yet I remain grateful for 2020 and hopeful for 2021.

 Grateful might not be the first word you would choose for 2020 :-).
 I certainly understand.
-Yet tremendous innovation and resiliency have been displayed by so many in the past year.
+Yet tremendous innovation and resiliency have been displayed by so many in the past year leading, surprisingly to increasing customer satisfaction.
 From small businesses switching to online/pick-up services to healthcare workers fighting directly to overcome the coronavirus, it is hard not to be impressed by the global response to this year that has confronted us with so many challenges.
 But why grateful?

 First, we work in the area of innovation.
 We are always looking for problems that we can solve in innovative ways.
 2020 has given us plenty of problems – and I have seen such tremendous innovation from those around me.
 One non-profit used spare restaurant capacity to feed healthcare workers.
 Another added an option to train surgeons virtually using Help Lightning.
 We are supporting remote experts installing child safety seats correctly and doing workplace safety inspections when travel is banned.
 We have seen customers add new use cases when travel restrictions prevented travel across state boundaries.